ghorvath78/butools/doc/source/ph.rst

 .. list-table::
     :widths: 25 150

+    * - :py:func:`APHFrom2Moments <butools.ph.APHFrom2Moments>`
+      - Returns an acyclic PH which has the same 2 moments as given.
     * - :py:func:`APHFrom3Moments <butools.ph.APHFrom3Moments>`
       - Returns an acyclic PH which has the same 3 moments as given.
     * - :py:func:`PH2From3Moments <butools.ph.PH2From3Moments>`